sh1boot/sh1boot.github.io/drafts/spinach.md

 the still-relatively-high iron content in Bunge's results.
 The values aren't _exceptionally_ high by modern estimates, but high enough to cause a wave of misplaced enthusiasm around the world.

+To reiterate; as far as I can tell, Bunge produced reasonable results which falsified earlier records which showed way too much iron, and the public reaction to this was "that's a lot of iron, spinach is awesome!".

 It seems that the resulting public misperception had been called out a few times subsequently, but virality had not been attained until Hamblin